bobrik/zoidberg/README.md

 ### Explorer

-Explorer is responsible for distributing state of mesos cluster to balancers.
+Explorer is responsible for distributing state of Mesos cluster to balancers.
 It is also responsible for switching traffic between application versions.

 Explorer provides the next HTTP API: